Student Organization Forms and Documents

 Student Organization Registration

 Student Organization Registration is not currently open.
 The next registration period will take place in late September.
-If you are interested in restarting a previously registered organization or starting a brand new organization, please view this guide forming an org and schedule a meeting with Dave Marquis, Program Coordinator - Student Involvement.
-Click here to schedule a meeting with Dave.
+If you are interested in restarting a previously registered organization or starting a brand new organization, please view this guide forming an org and visit the Student Organization Resource Desk to begin the process.
+Click here to see the Student Organization Resource Desk Hours.

 Printing & Promotion